bisqwit/tinyprintf/README.md

   * Neither are `wprintf`, `fwprintf`, `swprintf`, `vwprintf`, `vfwprintf`, `vswprintf` etc.
 * Padding/cutting widths are limited to 65534 characters
   * The minimum integer digits format modifier (such as %.10d) is limited to 22 digits (or 64 if SUPPORT_BINARY_FORMAT=true)
+* Behavior differs to GNU libc printf when a nul pointer is printed with `p` or `s` formats and max-width specifier is used

 ## Unsupported syntax